Brooklyn Style Interior - Design Tips and Inspiration

 Furniture & Silhouettes

-Brooklyn style furniture is a blend of flea market favorites, modern silhouettes, and honest craftsmanship.
-You’ll find classic mid-century sofas beside vintage credenzas or industrial shelving units.
-There’s rarely a full matching set; instead, each piece seems deliberately chosen and possibly repurposed.
-Upholstery leans toward functional and inviting shapes, such as deep seats and family-friendly sectionals.
-Coffee tables made of reclaimed wood or welded metal legs bring visual interest without fuss.
-Accent chairs in quirky fabrics or sculptural forms make clear the space is lived-in and evolving.
-This approach to furnishing prioritizes comfort, longevity, and a sense of collected-over-time personality.
+Brooklyn style furniture is a combination of “flea market finds” and modern silhouettes with honest craftsmanship.
+You’ll find classic mid-century sofas next to rustic credenzas and industrial shelving units.
+There’s no cohesive set and each piece looks like it may have been intended for a different purpose.
+Upholstery focuses on comfort and functionality, with preferences toward deep-seat and family-friendly shapes like sectionals.
+Coffee tables made of reclaimed wood or welded metal legs add visual interest without fuss.
+Accent chairs in bold fabrics emphasize that the home is lived-in and evolving.
+This style prioritizes comfort, durability and the unique personality that comes from a home’s gathered-over-time look.

 -